 It’s possible that Facebook’s forced adherence to the Lead Generation When you create a campaign, one of the first things you'll do is select an objective.
 The campaign objective is your ultimate goal.
 Your selection will impact options, including optimization and delivery.
 Options include Awareness, Traffic, Engagement, Leads, App Promotion, and Sales.
 More enables more effective monitoring for these types of ads, as they would not need to consider other potential objectives when they review the usage of Lead Forms across their platform.

 In any case, it would be great to see the return of this feature in the future.
 For now, advertisers will need to adjust their campaign structures accordingly.

 Are There Any Other Options?

 As far as I’ve seen, there are no ways to circumvent this requirement, as Facebook has fully deprecated the feature.
 The bottom line: if you are using a Lead Form, you can only use the Lead Generation objective to run an ad associated with the form.

 In testing, I attempted to create a Brand Awareness objective campaign, using an existing post that utilized a Lead Form.
 I received an error message like this:

 Additionally, when selecting the Lead Generation objective, I’m only seeing the option to optimize for Leads:

 While the integration with Instant Experiences is no longer available, there are still opportunities to continue improving the effectiveness of Lead Ads.
-In particular, we’ve seen advertisers report success when adding Instagram as a placement for Lead Generation campaigns (in addition to many other campaign types!)
+In particular, we’ve seen advertisers report success when adding Instagram as a A placement is a location where your ad is shown.
+Examples include Facebook's mobile Feed, Messenger, Instagram feed, Audience Network, right-hand column, and more.
+More for Lead Generation campaigns (in addition to many other campaign types!)